nailara-technologies/protocol-7/read-me/md/README.md

 from other zenki.

-the protocol itself is human readable and there exists a [terminal](bin/nshell) program for interaction with it and a [binary](bin/c_src/p7.c) written in C that can run single network commands and return their output.
+the protocol itself is human readable and there exists a [terminal](bin/nshell) program for convenient interaction with it and a [binary](bin/c_src/p7.c) written in C that can run single network commands and return their output without the need to start an interpreter.

+with the current framework and modules it is possible to implement appliance or interactive desktop systems, as has already been done, however,

-The ultimate project goal is to pool existing idle ressources present in todays networks and offer them back to its users with low latency and a lot of burst capacity, much like a supercomputer would, but based on advanced peer to peer technology. it would be a global marketplace that values and
+the ultimate project goal is to pool existing idle ressources present in todays networks and offer them back to its users with low latency and a lot of burst capacity, much like a supercomputer would, but based on advanced peer to peer technology. it would be a global marketplace that values and